-Fig. 1: Schematic of the Watts solution used in the coating process

-The surface morphology of the coatings was observed using a scanning electron microscope (SEM, Philips XL30).
-The elemental composition of the produced composite was analyzed by the energy dispersive spectroscopy (EDS).
-The phase composition of the coatings was investigated by X-ray diffraction (XRD) method (40 Kv, Cu Kα).
+Fig. 1.
+Schematic of the Watts solution used in the coating process composition of the coatings was investigated by X-ray diffraction (XRD) method (40 Kv, Cu K ${\alpha}$ ).
 Phase analysis was performed using X'Pert HighScore software.
-The crystallite size (d) of the coating was determined using the Scherer equation (Eq.
+The coating's crystallite size (d) was determined using the Scherrer equation (Eq.
 1).